Online Biology Degrees

 Biology is the study of life.
 While this definition is quite broad, the field can be divided into numerous subfields (e.g., botany, microbiology, zoology) based on the type of organism studied and to what scale.
-Biologists examine everything from a single-cell organism such as a bacteria to larger organisms with multiple cells such as plants and animals.
+Biologists examine everything from a single-cell organism, such as a bacteria, to larger organisms with multiple cells, such as plants and animals.

-Biology can prove a rewarding field of study, and for those seeking careers in this area, there are more opportunities to learn than ever before.
-In addition to the traditional campus-based programs, there’s been an explosion of online programs as well.
 While a majority of undergraduate programs in biology and related fields must be completed in a brick-and-mortar institution due to the hands-on nature of laboratories, there are still opportunities to study in an online format.
-These programs generally offer rigorous distance-based coursework with periodic trips to a campus or in the case of graduate programs, the completion of supervised empirical studies at an approved facility located close to a student’s home.
+These programs generally offer rigorous distance-based coursework with periodic trips to campus or, in the case of graduate programs, the completion of supervised empirical studies at an approved facility located close to a student’s home.

 Discover the growing number of online degrees in biological sciences, including the curriculum, tuition, and three exceptional professors leading courses.